 How Scan4Safety works

-At its heart, Scan4Safety ensures every device, consumable, or medicine is correctly assigned to the right patient, reducing risks from misidentification or incorrect treatment.
-It enables tracking of items, especially high-risk implantable devices, from supplier to patient, supporting swift action for recalls and expiry management.
+Using unique identifiers, enabled by globally recognised GS1 barcode standards, Scan4Safety ensures every device, consumable, or medicine is correctly assigned to the right patient, reducing risks from misidentification or incorrect treatment.
+It also transforms inventory and supply chain management, enabling NHS organisations to track items from supplier to patient, supporting data capture and swift action for recalls, expiry management and stock optimisation.

 Scan4Safety enables NHS organisations to record the exact location where care is delivered and who was involved, building a complete and transparent history of care, while embedding robust, standardised scanning procedures that comply with safety standards and support accurate reporting.

 Barcodes aren’t new or experimental technology.
 We use them daily when shopping, travelling, or managing logistics.
-They keep global supply chains running, ensure airline passengers and luggage arrive at the same destination, and verify payments in retail pharmacies.
+They keep global supply chains running, ensure airline passengers and luggage arrive at the same destination, and enable parcel tracking from warehouse to doorstep.
 Their reliability is proven across countless industries – making their application to healthcare both logical and essential.

 Key NHS challenges Scan4Safety addresses